 Secondly, you won’t always be able to open Minecraft ports on your router if your ISP restricts the ports.
 Yes, you heard that right!
 ISPs are notorious for blocking ports due to security reasons.
 If ISP isn’t the reason behind a blocked port, then perhaps it could be your operating system’s firewall.

 Well, you can make all these problems go away and enjoy smooth online gaming on all your desired systems with PureVPN’s Port Forwarding add-on.
 Through the Port Forwarding add-on, you can allow all ports, disallow all ports, and allow specific ports.

-Avoid Minecraft region lock with PureVPN’s Port Forwarding add-on for just $0.99.
+Avoid Minecraft region lock with PureVPN’s Port Forwarding add-on.